 To check if your application's tab order is logical, try tabbing through your page.
 In general, focus should follow reading order, moving from left to right, from the top to the bottom of your page.

-If the focus order seems illogical, you should rearrange the elements in the DOM to make the tab order more natural.
+If the focus order seems wrong, you should rearrange the elements in the DOM to make the tab order more natural.
 If you want something to appear visually earlier on the screen, move it earlier in the DOM.

 Try tabbing through the two sets of buttons below to experience a logical tab order versus an illogical tab order: